awslabs/aws-encryption-sdk-specification/framework/multi-keyring.md

 Otherwise, OnDecrypt MUST first attempt to decrypt the [encrypted data keys](structures.md#encrypted-data-keys-1) in the input [decryption materials](structures.md#decryption-materials) using its [generator keyring](#generator-keyring).
-If the generator keyring is unable to decrypt the materials, the multi-keyring MUST attempt to decrypt using its child keyrings. until one either succeeds in decryption or all have failed.
+If the generator keyring is unable to decrypt the materials, the multi-keyring MUST attempt to decrypt using its child keyrings, until one either succeeds in decryption or all have failed.

 For each [keyring](keyring-interface.md) to be used for decryption,